everestial/TestSwitchErrors/README.md

 <br>

-## Compare results for "SetA" and "SetB".
+## Compare results from "SetA" and "SetB".
 # finally compare the "SetA" against "SetB".
-**conclusion** - yes the sample size improves phasing but with phaseExtender you are able to get good quality phasing even with sample size as small as 10.
+**conclusion** - Increasing the sample size improves phasing but with phaseExtender you are able to get good quality phasing even with sample size as small as 10 when recursive phasing is applied.

+Additionally, for some positions we are able to get good resolution of proper phase state by taking low sample size.
+This can be seen in the phasing of block 1 & 2 in sample NA12891.

+In SetA Block 1 and Block 2 are joined using only 1 sample but increasing the sample size increases the uncertanity and reduces the LOD score.
+So, it should help running phase extension first by taking closely related sample and then increasing the sample size by including other individuals from the same population, strains or species.

 *** to add ***
 N50 for the truth set, phased set01, set02, 03.